 The following table summarizes the general rules for an acquisition that occurred more than 75 days before the offering.
-The issuer must, when both the net income and revenue components of the Income Test are applicable, use the lower of the two to determine the number of periods required.97
+The issuer must, when both the net income and revenue components of the Income Test are applicable, use the lower of the two to determine the number of periods required.95

 Acquisition Scenario Reporting Requirement Individual acquisition at or below the 20% significance level.
 No requirement to include audited or interim financial statements.
 Individual acquisition (or multiple acquisitions of "related businesses," as described above) in excess of the 20% significance level, but not above the 40% level.
 Audited financial statements for the most recent fiscal year of the acquired business must be included.
 Unaudited interim financial statements for the most recently completed interim period may need to be included, depending on the time of year that the offering takes place.
 Individual acquisition (or multiple acquisitions of "related businesses," as described above) in excess of the 40% significance level.
 Audited financial statements for the two most recent fiscal years of the acquired business must be included.
 Unaudited interim financial statements may need to be included, depending on the time of year that the offering takes place.
-Multiple acquisitions of unrelated businesses aggregating more than 50% significance that are: Audited financial statements for the most recent fiscal year will be required for any acquired less than 20% significance level business that exceeds the 20% significance level and for the most recent two fiscal years for any greater than 20% and less than 50% significance level and: business that exceeds the 40% significance level.
-The unaudited interim financial statements that are have not yet been consummated or required for individual acquisitions may need to be included, depending on the time of year that the have been consummated but for which financial statements are not yet required because of the 75-day grace period.98 offering takes place.